Ten years ago, if you told me that I would be a travel blogger at this point in my life, I would have called you crazy!! And here I am.

 For 13 months we traveled around the world, visiting 35 countries on 5 continents.
 It was an amazing experience that I am still thankful for every single day.
 As Tyler and Kara get older, I feel incredibly fortunate to have been able to share that experience with them during their childhood.
 Visiting new places was great, but it’s really the family bonding and memories we made together that Tim and I are most appreciative for.

 During this time, I embraced blogging.
 The more we traveled, the better our articles (and my photography) became.
 We slowly but steadily acquired new followers, and even got features in Terp Alumni magazine, National Geographic, Matador Network, and the Voice of America.

 My biggest mistake during this time was ignoring the importance of social media.
 I just didn’t get it.
 Maybe it was because I was 40, and not one of these 20-something bloggers who Tweets and Snapchats with ease.
 I posted regularly on Facebook, but that was it.
 We had a Twitter account we never used, and did zippo on Pinterest or Instagram (they weren’t started until 7 months after traveling around the world!).

 Knowing what I know now, I would have spent a lot more time on social media.
 It’s incredibly important in building your brand name, getting new followers, and driving traffic to your website.
-If we had used social media more during our around the world trip, I think we would be a much bigger name in the travel industry now.

 Our around the world trip ended in the summer of 2015.
 We were ready to come home.
 We had kept up an ambitious, fast paced level of traveling that left us completely burnt out at the end.
 But it was worth it.